Who Hasn’t Heard of The Rockies?

 The first known European to visit the Rocky Mountains was Francisco Vázquez de Coronado, a Spanish explorer that entered the region in 1540.
 Unfortunately, he was not the great type of visitor one would expect, as he brought new diseases and contributed to the eradication of the bison (or at least these are some of the things brought by those who followed him).
 The first European to cross the mountains was Sir Alexander MacKenzie, a Scottish explorer who reached the Pacific coast in 1793.

 In time, the Rockies became an important trading post for fur, something which boosted the number of people who decided to settle in the mountains.
 The first wagon train across the mountains was led by Benjamin Bonneville, who used the South Pass (Wyoming), Other famous explorers and traders of the era include Andrew Henry, Jim Bridger, John Colter, and William Henry Ashley.
-Later, starting with 1859, the discovery of gold in British Columbia, Colorado, Idaho, and Montana brought additional miners and prospectors that sought to explore the mountains and become wealthy.
+Later, starting in 1859, the discovery of gold in British Columbia, Colorado, Idaho, and Montana brought additional miners and prospectors that sought to explore the mountains and become wealthy.
 The gold rushes marked the beginning of the Industrial Revolution in the Rocky Mountains.

 The second half of the 19th century marked several important events that made the Rocky Mountains famous today.
 The Yellowstone National Park was founded in 1871-it was arguably the first national park in the world.
 In Canada, Banff, Jasper, Yoho, And Waterton Lakes National Parks were established.
 As many valleys in the Rocky Mountains came to host a significant human population, the Rockies’ ecosystem has not remained intact.
-Exploitation of resources such as coal, copper, gold, natural gas, silver, petroleum, and zinc, among others, has played a major role in altering the ecosystem of the mountains.
-While economic developments-including tourism- has not had a positive impact upon the mountains, the emergence of national parks and forest reserves marked the emergence of preservation movements.
+The exploitation of resources such as coal, copper, gold, natural gas, silver, petroleum, and zinc, among others, has played a major role in altering the ecosystem of the mountains.
+While economic developments-including tourism- has not had a positive impact on the mountains, the emergence of national parks and forest reserves marked the emergence of preservation movements.

 Rocky Legends & Historical Mysteries